touchbit/automatron/DOCKER_HUB_README.md

 The service is available by default on port 8080.
 The service database is available by default on port 9092.
+After starting the docker container, the following will be available:
 - Swagger documentation is available at:
     - http://localhost:8080/
     - http://localhost:8080/swagger-ui/index.html